Kekkodf/MDCUEval/README.md

 # SIGIR-SP-MDCUEval
-Repository for the SIGIR Paper Evaluating MDCU in Information Retrieval
+Repository for the SIGIR Short Paper (SP) "Evaluating MDCU in Information Retrieval"

 ## Overview